jazzband/django-waffle/docs/about/contributing.rst

 ======

 Setting up an environment is easy!
-You'll want ``virtualenv`` and ``pip``, then just create a new virtual environment and install the requirements::
+You'll want ``virtualenv`` and ``poetry``, then just create a new virtual environment and install the requirements::

     $ mkvirtualenv waffle
-    $ pip install -r requirements.txt
+    $ poetry install

 Done!